pyronome/documentation/docs/latest/en/docs/legal-terms-and-privacy.md

 ### Online Privacy Policy Only

-Our Privacy Policy created at GDPRPrivacyPolicy.net) applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in Pyronome.
+Our Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in Pyronome.
 This policy is not applicable to any information collected offline or via channels other than this website.
-Our GDPR Privacy Policy was generated from the GDPR Privacy Policy Generator.

 ### Consent